agneshew/agneshew/README.md

 This application has <img src="https://raw.githubusercontent.com/agneshew/agneshew/main/java.png" width="30px"> backend and <img src="https://raw.githubusercontent.com/agneshew/agneshew/main/angular.png" width="30px"> frontend.

-Another project I made was the ScrapeIt application - it is used to store files 📁 in the database 💾
+Another projects I made was: the ScrapeIt application - it is used to store files in the database, RestApiGithub to present information about GitHub users and few more.

 Currently, I want to create an application - Question Generator for Qualification Interviews ❓❔🗳

-At the same time, in my free time I practice your skills in Java.
+At the same time, in my free time I practice skills in Java.
 You can find task solutions in my CodingBatJava and Codility repository.

 You can find me on [![linkedin badge](https://raw.githubusercontent.com/agneshew/agneshew/main/linkedin-3-16.png)](https://www.linkedin.com/in/agnieszkahewusz)